davidmstanleyjr/clicky-game/README.md

 # NPM Packages

-This game was built using the React NPM package. [title] (https://www.npmjs.com/package/react)
+This game was built using the React NPM package. https://www.npmjs.com/package/react